-Something that many iPhone users come across is that their mobile network doesn’t really like the idea of them switching to a SIM only deal.
+Many iPhone users find that their network doesn’t like the idea of them switching to a SIM only deal.
 These deals allow people to save a lot of money if they choose to not get a new iPhone from the network.
-But the networks normally lock the handsets so that you can’t use a SIM card from another network.
+But the networks will lock the handsets so that you can’t use a SIM card from another network.
 But don’t worry, it’s not impossible and we’ll take you through how to unlock your iPhone.

-Changing to a cheaper deal on another network, or even using a local SIM card when you’re abroad, to save on roaming charges, requires something called an IMEI, or factory, unlock.
-It’s the only legal and safe way to permanently free your iPhone from your network provider.
+Changing to a cheaper deal on another network.
+Or using a local SIM card when you’re abroad (to save on roaming charges).
+Requires something called an IMEI, or factory, unlock.
+It’s the only legal and safe way to free your iPhone from your network provider.
 This gives you the option to pick a deal that is right for you.
-Picking the right company to do an IMEI unlock depends on where you are located, or rather, where your iPhone was originally bought, if you have recently moved country.
+Picking the right company to do an IMEI unlock depends on where you’re located. or rather, where you bought your iPhone, if you have recently moved country.

-If your iPhone is from a network in the UK, the US or Canada, then I recommmend using DirectUnlocks.
-You’ll find the best prices and unlock options, in my opinion, although if you are trying to unlock an iPhone from outside these countries, then there are other websites with more networks.
+If your iPhone is from a network in the UK, the US or Canada, then I recommend using DirectUnlocks.
+You will find the best prices and unlock options.
+Although if you are trying to unlock an iPhone from outside these countries.
+Then there are other websites with more networks.

 If your iPhone is from a network outside the UK, the US or Canada, then I would use Official iPhone Unlock.
-They are slightly dearer than DirectUnlocks, but they have a huge amount of unlocking choices and can unlock networks from all over the world.
+They are slightly more expensive than DirectUnlocks.
+But they have a huge amount of unlocking choices and can unlock networks from all over the world.

 Most people get an iPhone on a contract.
-This will either be an 18 month, or more commonly a 24 month contract.
+This will either be an 18-month, or more often a 24-month contract.
 And at the end of that, you get a “free” upgrade to a new iPhone and you continue to pay your bill.
-But as the iPhones get better and better, it can actually make financial sense to keep your mobile for an extra year.
+But as the iPhones get better and better.
+It can actually make financial sense to keep your mobile for an extra year.

-If you are paying £50 a month on a contract, and you switch to a SIM only deal, you can probably get the same benefits for £15-£20, so the savings over the year can be as much as £500.
+If you are paying £50 a month on a contract, and you switch to a SIM only deal.
+You can get the same benefits for £15-£20, so the savings over the year can be as much as £500.
 Same benefits.
-Just £500 cheaper.
+But £500 cheaper.

 The phone networks don’t want you to save money though.
 They want to keep you on these contracts, with the high charges and the expensive roaming fees.
 So they lock their phones to their network.
 This ties you to them, even when your contract with them has finished.

-In a nutshell, phone locking is when your iPhone is trapped in a certain network, or “carrier”.
-This is done to stop you from switching to another network, even if that new network offers you a cheaper contract.
-Locking your iPhone to their network lets them charge you whatever they want to, knowing full well that you can’t switch networks.
+In a nutshell, your iPhone is probably locked, or trapped in a certain network, or “carrier”.
+This is to stop you from switching to another network.
+Even if that new network offers you a cheaper contract.
+Locking your iPhone to their network lets them charge you whatever they want to.
+Knowing full well that you can’t switch networks.
 How do you get past this you ask?
 It’s simple once you know how. iPhone unlocking is when you use an online website to remove the carriers lock from your iPhone.
 It’s unlocking your iPhone that allows you to move networks.
 There are some shops that offer iPhone unlocking, but this is a scam.
 They will follow these same instructions and charge you extra on top of this.
 You can do it as fast as they can.